TEST 3: Voltage Drop Testing The Battery (+) Cable

 I'm going to make two more recommendations to you:

 - Bench test the starter motor after removing it.
-This is a super easy test to do and you can find this article by clicking here: Bench Testing The Starter Motor (at: easyautodiagnostics.com).
+This is a super easy test to do and you can find this article by clicking here: How To Bench Test A Starter Motor (Step by Step) (at: easyautodiagnostics.com).

 CASE 2: Your multimeter registered 5 Volts or more.
 This result tells you that a voltage drop does exist and this is not a good result.